Families awarded $700k after three men die in fishing tragedy

 Maritime New Zealand brought a prosecution against the operators of the Jubilee, Ocean Fisheries Limited.

-At Christchurch District Court this afternoon, family members were in court, and listening via electronic link-up to Judge Tony Couch who said that he hoped today would bring an end to a long, stressful process.
+At Christchurch District Court yesterday afternoon, family members were in court, and listening via electronic link-up to Judge Tony Couch who said that he hoped this would bring an end to a long, stressful process.

 In his reserved sentencing decision, Judge Couch awarded a total of $230,325.25 reparation for economic loss to surviving family members.